Sitecore/developer-portal/data/markdown/partials/contribute/contribute.md

 4. `npm install`
 5. `npm run dev` (to preview your changes locally)
 6. Make your changes
-7. Commit, push to your remote fork of the Developer Portal repo, then open a pull request (PR) to the `main` branch of the Developer Portal repo.
+7. Commit, push to your remote fork of the Developer Portal repo, then open a pull request (PR) using the PR template to the `main` branch of the Developer Portal repo.

 Your changes will be reviewed and merged if appropriate.